lapalisse/FlexTimer/README.md

 A C++ version is needed and believe me, it's going to be great!

 I've started working on a C++ version, which is promissing!
-Check https://github.com/lapalisse/LTimer --
+Check https://github.com/lapalisse/LTimer

+PS: I've got an even newer library on that subject which will be made available in github...
+Interested? contact me at ludovic.bertsch@gmail.com
+--
 Copyright 2015 Ludovic BERTSCH, ludovic.bertsch@gmail.com